Career Information for a Degree in Welding Technology

 - Recently Updated

-A welder is a technician who is trained to join together metal or plastic materials.
-Individuals who are interested in...
+A welder is a technician who is trained to join together metal parts and repair metal products.
+Individuals who are interested...

 - Welding Technology Degree, Certificate and Training Program Overviews